GokayGulsoy/Survey-of-Graph-Neural-Network-Models-On-DergiPark-Scientific-Article-Dataset/README.md

 6. Plots are generated under the folders specified in the plots section above according to task type

 ## Dependencies
-Following dependencies are required to be able to run all tasks in project.
 It is suggested to create a virtual environment for project which is named `myenv` in project provided in this repository under the Project folder and Install all required dependencies to this virtual environment with pip tool.
+Following dependencies are required to be able to run all tasks in project:

 - BeautifulSoup Module
 - pandas Module